mofunsky/soundtouch-android/README.md

 st.play();
 ````
 The track can be paused or stopped at a later time.
-Stop should always be called on a SoundTouchPlayable after use to release resources.
+stop() should always be called on a SoundTouchPlayable after use to release resources.

 ```java
 st.pause();